Email FacebookTwitterMenu burgerClose thin

 • Starting Age: 65

-• Duration: Lifetime
+• Duration: 25 years

 Retail investors’ annuities are primarily retirement products, so most of them are structured to start repaying you at or around retirement age.
 Most people who use this product to save for retirement buy lifetime annuities since these provide guaranteed income throughout retirement.

-Every annuity will offer rates of return that differ based on companies and their individual products.
+Every annuity will offer rates of return that differ based on companies and their products.
 In particular, companies calculate lifetime annuities and fixed-term annuities very differently.
 Lifetime annuities work differently because the company doesn’t know how long it will make payments, so the value of the annuity is based on interest rates and life expectancy.

 Common Types of Annuities